Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, me too.

-There's a reason why you only get through here twice in like twenty years.
+There's a reason why you only got through here twice in like 20 years, but you did it.

 I'm glad you did, and I thank you.